 Good Ol’ Southern Fried Chicken

-- 1 whole organic fryer chicken, cut into 8 pieces: breasts, wings, thighs and legs (see note) Add to list
+- 1 whole fryer chicken, cut into 8 pieces: breasts, wings, thighs and legs (see note) Add to list

 - 2 to 3 cups buttermilk Add to list